 A CST session takes place with you, the client, fully clothed.
-The practitioner either sits or stands, and makes light contact at various places on the body.
-Care is taken that each touch is comfortable.Where appropriate you may be invited to share any sensations and images that arise during the session.
-If necessary, treatment can take place on a chair or other suitable place.
+The practitioner either sits or stands, and makes light contacts at various places on the body throughout the session.
+Care is taken that each touch is comfortable.
+For anyone who is unable to lie down, treatment can be done in a chair

 How often should I have CST?